frictionlessdata/website-old/guides/point-location-data.md

 * Haven't come across many Gazetteers in CSV format
 * Should the Gazetteer have a Data Package Identifier?

-### 6. Use a Uniform Resource Identifier reference a location
+### 6. Use a Uniform Resource Identifier to reference a location

 Use a type: [string](http://specs.frictionlessdata.io/table-schema/#string), format: uri, to provide a link to a resource that includes the geometry.